hagabbar/Glasgow_Machine_Learning_Course-2019/deep_learning/README.md

 ## Requirements

-These notebooks should be compatible with python 2.7 or 3.6 and require the following packages:
+These notebooks should be compatible with python 3.5+.
-* NumPy
-* SciPy
-* Matplotlib
-* Pandas
-* Root_pandas
-* Keras (with either TensorFlow or Theano backend)

 The following packages are also requiered to use a virutalenv in Jupyter:
 * iPyKernel

-The recommended installation is with a python [virtual enviroment](https://virtualenv.pypa.io/en/stable/) or similar (conda environment).
+The recommended installation is by using [Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true).
+Alternatively, if you do not want to create a Google account, you may also install using a python [virtual enviroment](https://virtualenv.pypa.io/en/stable/) or similar (conda environment).

+## Running via Google Colab

+To run the ipython notebook script in Google Colab, click the following link ([Google Colab](https://colab.research.google.com/notebooks/welcome.ipynb#recent=true)).
+After having gone to the previous link, copy and paste the GitHub link to the `deep_learning.ipynb` script in the Google Colab GitHub tab.
+This will load in the ipython notebook.

+if you go to the upper right-hand portion of the page and click Edit -> Notebook settings.
+Once there, click the drop down menu labelled "hardware accelerator" and select GPU.
+You can now run the whole notebook on your own [K80 GPU](https://www.nvidia.com/en-gb/data-center/tesla-k80/).
+Alternatively, you could also try using a TPU, but I don't find that these help much with these exercises.

+Again, I would highly recommend using this over running on your own machine, as deep neural networks are quite computationaly expensive and will take awhile to run on your local machine.
 ## Installation with virtualenv

 These instructions will assume you have a version of python installed with pip.